manishMandal02/simple-survey-dsl/README.md

 - core: `React + Vite + Typescript + Tailwind CSS`
 - others:
-  - `zod` used for schema definitions and parsing of json with the same schema
+  - `zod` used for building a zod parser
   - `@mantine/core` used for text area with json support
   - `clsx` + `tailwind-merge` to merge tailwind classes and better readability -